 AjwCreations focuses on unique design with a natural look and feel.

-My work mainly consist of home decor items, ceramics house wear/ sculpture and jewelry.
+My work mainly consist of home decor items, sculptures, and jewelry.

 Blackwater Alcoves / Sandra Frank

-Sandra has been creating with wool since childhood.
-Learning to crochet at a very young age from my mother and grandmother, Sandra has used crocheting as a way to produce, relax, meditate, and create for most of her life.
-A quest for non-toxic, educational toys made from natural materials led to her work with felting, Sandra has always loved color and has explored how things capture and reflect light through both creative and scientific endeavors.
+I have been creating with wool since childhood.
+I learned to crochet at a very young age from my mother and grandmother.
+I have used crocheting as a way to relax, meditate, and create for as long as I can remember.
+I began felting in a quest for non-toxic, educational toys made from natural materials.
+I learned how great the medium is for creating items that are both beautiful and useful.
+I have always loved color and have explored how things capture and reflect light through both creative and scientific endeavors.

 Eddie Spaghetti Art / Eddie Maier

 My name is Eddie “Spaghetti” Maier.
 I work with woodcut printmaking.
 Woodcut printmaking consists of carving a slab of wood, inking the surface then printing onto handmade paper.
 My intention is find a deeper connection with the world we live.
 I want to create.
 Even as I write these words, I feel an urge to start tinkering in the studio.
 It’s about putting things together, taking things apart, being aware for around the corner lies that next great found treasure.
 The child within helps to keep me in the moment.

 Working with children has been a great help at finding the spontaneous in art making.
 There is no prejudgment on what goes with what in their world.
 I am often left with awe while enjoying children’s art.
 I regularly teach by holding art workshops and as a substitute teacher.
 I am also a daddy of 2 amazing little artists.
 They help keep unconscious flow in life alive.

 It’s all connected, everything we experience.
 My art is a reflection of my life.
 It’s a conversation between you and me and the people and places of inspiration.
 Thanks for taking time.